2nav/DevClub-Assignment5/README.md

+## General Features

+- Uses only HTML, so pages are very fast and responsive
+- Messaging feature is built from scratch, no tutorials watched
+- Has Users, Documents, Grades and Communication apps

+### Users

+- 2 types - **Student** and **Instructor**, **Admin** is managed by django default admin stuff
+- **Course** can be registered by admin

+### Grades

+- simple grades out of 100 (intended)

+### Documents

+- Upload on any cloud and add document using link on admin page

+### Communication

+- Has **announcement** for courses
+- Has **Reply** for the announcement
+- Has **Messages** to message people

+# Known Issues

+- Grades can be added in courses in which the student has not registered.
+To be fixed later by adding some forms and checks
+- Reply isn't in threads.
+Can be fixed later by setting target of replies
+- More forms needed so that dependence on admin page becomes less
+- More permission checks to be implemented
+- Using no CSS/JS makes site look bad.
+It loads fast though.

 # DevClub Assignment 5

 You have learnt about backend engineering with Django in our session.
 Now use it to create a web application by yourself!